etherisc/gif-sandbox/README.md

 verify_deploy(d, usdc, product)
 ```

+This will deploy a new GIF instance as well as the fire insurance product and verify the installation.

-### Deploy to differnt Network with existing Instance
+### Deploy to a different network with a pre-existing GIF instance

-As an example use the Ganache chain that runs in the background of this devcontainer setup.
+As an example use the Ganache chain that runs in a separate container (`ganache`) of this devcontainer setup.

 ```bash
 brownie console --network=ganache
 ```

 With an existing instance set parameter `deploy_all=False`.
-In this case the file `gif_instance_address.txt` needs to exist and contain the addresses of the instance registry.
+In this case the file `gif_instance_address.txt` needs to exist and contain the addresses of the instance registry
 The file should be automatically created during the devconainer setup procedure of this repository.

 ```python